nus-cs2103-AY2021S1/tp/docs/team/amylzting.md

   on the tP Code Dashboard.

 * **Features and Enhancements implemented**
   * **New Feature**: Added the ability to find existing items in the storage.
-(Pull request [\#93](https://github.com/AY2021S1-CS2103T-T15-3/tp/pull/93))
+(PR [\#93](https://github.com/AY2021S1-CS2103T-T15-3/tp/pull/93))
     * What it does: Allows the user to search for desired stock.
-    * Justification: This feature improves the user experience as user can easily search for the details of existing items.
-Users can now search for their desired stocks quickly and conveniently, by using any of the fields (name, serial number, location stored, source of stock) to find their desired stock.
-Users have the convenience of searching for a whole list of stocks that are related, instead of only being able to search for one stock (via name).
+    * Justification: This feature improves user experience as it allows users to easily search for stocks through the stock's details (name, serial number, location stored, source of stock).
     * Highlights: This enhancement comes with the ability to find stocks from not just the name of the stock but also other related fields such as serial number, location stored and source of stock.
-    Search is also case-insensitive and any stock that contains the search term will be shown.
+The search is flexible and case-insensitive and any stock that contains the search term will be shown.

   * **New Feature**: Added the ability for advanced find for existing items in the storage.
-(Pull request [\#115](https://github.com/AY2021S1-CS2103T-T15-3/tp/pull/115))
+(PR [\#115](https://github.com/AY2021S1-CS2103T-T15-3/tp/pull/115))
     * What it does: Allows the user to apply additional filters to search for desired stock.
     * Justification: This feature improves the user experience as user can now accurately search for stocks using more filters, to narrow down the results.